From Signed Networks to Group Graphs: Background

 In this section I will set out my notation and at the same time highlight some of the basic properties of groups and networks used in the rest of the paper.
 In particular, I will define some terminology for directed networks that is less well known.

-In general I will use parentheses $( \ldots )$ to denote a sequence where the elements of the set come with a specific order.
+In general I will use braces $\{ \ldots\}$ to denote a collection of elements with no order while parentheses $( \ldots )$ indicate a sequence where the elements of the collection come with a specific order.
 I will always write a sequence as \beq (x_m)_{m=1}^L = (x_m, x_{m-1}, \ldots, x_2,x_1) \, . \eeq That is I will place the first element $x_1$ on the far right and the last element on the far left of any expression.
 While this does not match the left to right order in the text, it is consistent with the right to left conventions used here for matrix/vector algebra.